NREL/pv_tomcat/README.md

 ## Citing TOMCAT

-If you use part or all of TOMCAT, please cite it and link to this repository.
+If you use part or all of TOMCAT, please cite it, including the version number and url of this repository.

-## References

-TOMCAT is directly descended from the thermal model described in the following paper.
+Please also cite the following paper, which describes an early version of TOMCAT:

 > T J Silverman, M G Deceglie, I Subedi, N J Podraza, I M Slauch, V E Ferry, I Repins.
 [Reducing operating temperature in photovoltaic modules](https://ieeexplore.ieee.org/document/8252698/).
 IEEE Journal of Photovoltaics, 2018.

 ## Acknowledgment